SQL ALL Operator

 WHERE

-SQL ALL with the less than or equal to operator example
+SQL ALL operator with the less than operator #

 SELECT